Cerebral organoid: Model development

-Using human pluripotent stem cells to create in vitro neural organoids allows researchers to analyze current developmental mechanisms for human neural tissue as well as study the roots of human neurological diseases.
-Neural organoids are an investigative tool used to understand how disease pathology works.
+Using human pluripotent stem cells to create in vitro cerebral organoids allows researchers to analyze current developmental mechanisms for human neural tissue as well as study the roots of human neurological diseases.
+Cerebral organoids are an investigative tool used to understand how disease pathology works.
 These organoids can be used in experiments that current in vitro methods are too simplistic for, while also being more applicable to humans than rodent or other mammalian models might be.
+For example, in vivo rodent models (mice, rats), present ethical concerns for short- and long-term studies, are very expensive and time-consuming, and ultimately misrepresent human physiology (ScienceDirect, 2012).
+Another in-vitro research model, primary neurons and immortalized cell lines (2D cell culture), have no blood-brain barrier, lack of 3D brain architecture and cell diversity (Spinger Protocols, 2010).
 Historically, major breakthroughs in how the brain works have resulted from studying injury or disorder in human brain function.
 An in vitro human brain model permits the next wave in our understanding of the human nervous system.

 Culturing methods

 This flow chart outlines the basic steps to create a cerebral organoid.
 The process takes a span of months and the size of the organoid is limited to the availability of nutrients.

 An embryoid body cultivated from pluripotent stem cells is used to make an organoid.
 Embryoid bodies are composed of three layers: endoderm, mesoderm and ectoderm, which has the potential to be differentiated into different types of tissue.

-A cerebral organoid can be formed by inducing ectoderm cells to differentiate into a cerebral organoids.
+A cerebral organoid can be formed by inducing ectoderm cells to differentiate into cerebral organoids.
 The general procedure can be broken down into 5 steps.
 First human pluripotent stem cells are cultured.
 They are then cultivated into an embryoid body.
 Next the cell culture is induced to form a neuroectoderm.
 The neuroectoderm is then grown in a matrigel droplet.
 The matrigel provides nutrients and the neuroectoderm starts to proliferate and grow.
 Replication of specific brain regions in cerebral organoid counterparts is achieved by the addition of extracellular signals to the organoid environment during different stages of development; these signals were found to create change in cell differentiation patterns, thus leading to recapitulation of the desired brain region.
 SMAD inhibition may be used in usual cerebral organoid culturing processes to generate microglia in cerebral organoids.
 The lack of vasculature limits the size the organoid can grow.
 This has been the major limitation in organoid development.
 The use of a spinning bioreactor may improve the availability of nutrients to cells inside the organoid to improve organoid development.
 Spinning bioreactors have been used increasingly in cell culture and tissue growth applications.
 The reactor is able to deliver faster cell doubling times, increased cell expansion and increased extra-cellular matrix components when compared to statically cultured cells.